apache/streampipes/streampipes-extensions/README.md

 ### Starting

 To start StreamPipes Extensions, run ``docker-compose up -d`` from the root directory.
-Make sure the core (incubator-streampipes) is already started.
+Make sure the core (streampipes) is already started.

 You can also use the installer or CLI as described in the ``Getting Started`` section.